wmurphyrd/wmurphyrd/README.md

 ### Howdy 👋

 Thanks for stopping by.
-My name is Will, I use he/him pronouns, and I'm a freelance developer who loves working on Immersive Web (WebXR), federated social networks (ActivityPub), and data visualization.
+My name is Will, I use he/him pronouns, and I'm a freelance senior developer who loves working on Immersive Web (WebXR), federated social networks (ActivityPub), and data visualization with 6 years of experience in 3D Web development.

 ### Jobs